-- After beginning service as an executive officer; - Who served as an executive officer at any time during the performance period for that incentive-based compensation; - While the issuer has a class of securities listed on a national securities exchange or a national securities association; and - During the three completed fiscal years immediately preceding the date that the issuer is required to prepare an accounting restatement as described in paragraph (c)(1) of proposed Rule 29.
+After beginning service as an

+Who served as an executive officer at any time during the performance period for that incentive-based compensation;

+While the issuer has a class of securities listed on a national securities exchange or a national securities association; and

+- Ouring the three completed fiscal years immediately preceding the date that the issuer is required to prepare an accounting restatement as described in paragraph (C)(1) of proposed Rule 5.3-E(p).
 In addition to these last three completed fiscal years, the Recovery Policy must apply to any transition period (that results from a change in the issuer's fiscal year) within or immediately following those three completed fiscal years.
 However, a transition period between the last day of the issuer's previous fiscal year end and the first day of its new fiscal year that comprises a period of nine to 12 months would be deemed a completed fiscal year.
-An issuer's obligation to recover erroneously awarded compensation is not dependent on if or when the restated financial statements are filed. - For purposes of determining the relevant recovery period, the date that an issuer is required to prepare an accounting restatement as described in paragraph (c)(1) of Rule 29 is the earlier to occur of: - O The date the issuer's board of directors, a committee of the board of directors, or the officer or officers of the issuer authorized to take such action if board action is not required, concludes, or reasonably should have concluded, that the issuer is required to prepare an accounting restatement as described in paragraph (c)(1) of proposed Rule 29; or - The date a court, regulator, or other legally authorized body directs the issuer to prepare an accounting restatement as described in paragraph (c)(1) of proposed Rule 29. - · The amount of incentive-based compensation that must be subject to the issuer's Recovery Policy ("erroneously awarded compensation") is the amount of incentive-based compensation received that exceeds the amount of incentive-based compensation that otherwise would have been received had it been determined based on the restated amounts, and must be computed without regard to any taxes paid.
-For incentive-based compensation based on stock price or total shareholder return, where the amount of erroneously awarded compensation is not subject to mathematical recalculation directly from the information in an accounting restatement:
+An issuer's obligation to recover erroneously awarded compensation is not dependent on if or when the restated financial statements are filed. - For purposes of determining the relevant recovery period, the date that an issuer is required to prepare an accounting restatement as described in paragraph (C)(1) of Rule 5.3-E(p) is the earlier to occur of: - The date the issuer's board of directors, a committee of the board of directors, or the officer or officers of the issuer authorized to take such action if board action is not required, concludes, or reasonably should have concluded, that the issuer is required to prepare an accounting restatement as described in paragraph (C)(1) of proposed Rule 5.3-E(p); or legally authorized body directs the issuer to prepare an accounting restatement as described in paragraph (C)(1) of proposed Rule 5.3-E(p).